dcdjr/rune_cpp/README.md

 `rune` is a prototype programming language implementation in C++20.

-This project is meant to teach me how compilers work internally and how programming languages are implemented, while strengthening my C++ and systems programming fundamentals.
-This is intended to be a long term project.
+This project is meant to teach me how programming languages work internally while strengthening my C++ and systems programming fundamentals.
+It is intended to be a long-term learning project that I can continue expanding as I learn more about language implementation.

 ## Current status